 This buzzing town in west Skåne has so much to see and do, that we hardly had enough time to explore it during our 1,5 day visit.

 We did however find some really nice and unique spots during our stroll through the town.
 I especially loved the quaint areas of Stortorget, Fiskehoddorna, and the city parks.

 Other activities which were recommended to me, and which I would love to experience myself when I come back are:

 During our 5 day trip we stayed at many unique hotels, had great lunches and dinners in several quaint restaurants.
 And of course some delicious fika’s, as Swedish tradition requires, just too much to add to this blog.
 Therefore I decided to dedicate a separate blog to this!

 Have I convinced you that Sweden, and especially the southern region of Skåne, has to be added to your bucket list?
 If you want to explore more of Northern Europe, Scandinavia, and appreciate authenticity, quaint towns, unique architecture, nature, tranquility and good food, then this is the place for you too!

 I would highly recommend to explore Skåne by car, and hope you can use our itinerary and tips to your advantage.
 For more information go to the website of: VisitSkane.com

-And don't hesitate to let me know if you have more questions here, or via social media through the buttons at the bottom of this page.
+Are you planning a road trip to South Sweden or Skåne as well?
+If so don't hesitate to let me know if you have more questions here, or via social media through the buttons at the bottom of this page.

 *While this blog was written in collaboration with Tourism in Skåne and Malmötown, it still reflects my honest opinion and own experiences, as always.